Improving LLM Agents with Reinforcement Learning on Cryptographic CTF Challenges

+We address this gap with \textsc{Random-Crypto}, a procedurally generated dataset for cryptographic Capture The Flag (CTF) challenges that encompasses 50 different algorithmic families and over 5,000 unique tasks.
+Each challenge is randomized in its parameters, while embedding a randomized text flag, and is set within a contextual narrative generated by an LLM.
+This benchmark enables agent-centric, reward-driven training at scale, while preserving the symbolic accuracy of cryptographic problem-solving.
+This dataset provides an effectively limitless training corpus, allowing for extensive exploration and thorough evaluation of improvements based on RL.
+By focusing on cryptographic reasoning—a field that involves verifiable objectives, compositional tool use, and step-by-step logical inference—we create an environment where RL can lead agents not only to achieve correctness, but also to develop competence.

+We utilize the \textsc{Random-Crypto} dataset to fine-tune a tool-augmented Llama-3.1-8B model \cite{llama31_8B}, using a secure Python execution environment.
+Our results show that the enhanced agent significantly improves performance on previously unseen crypto tasks, increasing the Pass@8 metric from 0.35 to 0.88.
+Furthermore, the improvements generalize beyond the \textsc{Random-Crypto} distribution to two external benchmarks: \emph{picoCTF}, which spans both cryptographic and non-cryptographic tasks, and \emph{AICrypto MCQ}, a multiple-choice benchmark of 135 cryptography questions covering both theoretical and computational problems.
+In both cases, the model demonstrates reliable, structured tool use learned through reinforcement.

-Specifically, our paper makes the following contributions: \begin{enumerate}[nosep] \item We introduce a novel, programmatically generated cryptographic benchmark (\emph{random-crypto}) for training and evaluation of cybersecurity-focused language models. \item We demonstrate performance enhancements in LLM agents through GRPO-based reinforcement learning, particularly highlighting improvements in tool-augmented interactions. \item We validate the generalization of our trained agents on an external dataset (picoCTF), underscoring the robustness of our approach. \end{enumerate}
+Our key contributions are as follows: \begin{enumerate}[nosep] \item We introduce \textsc{Random-Crypto}, a novel procedurally generated cryptographic benchmark for LLM-agent training and evaluation. \item We demonstrate that GRPO-based RL significantly improves tool-augmented reasoning in LLM agents. \item We validate cross-domain generalization to \emph{picoCTF} and \emph{AICrypto MCQ}, revealing transferable, RL-acquired strategies for security-relevant problem solving across heterogeneous task formats. \end{enumerate}